Professor in Psycholinguistics, Faculty of Arts

 (3) Words from a L1 are activated when processing in a L2.
 Thus, L1 coinEnglish is activated when reading L2 coinFrench.
 What factors influence this automatic activation?
 For example, what is the role of the amount of cross-linguistic overlap?
 Also, what is the impact of non-selective activation on cognitive control?

-My research makes use of behavioral measures, eye-tracking, and EEG.
+Notably, my research makes use of behavioral measures, eye-tracking, and EEG.
 You can view my video 'The Eyes Trackers' on YouTube or my podcast about '2nd Language Processing'.
 You can see more about what I research by clicking on the Research Supervision tab.
 My book on using eye-tracking technology in applied Linguistics was recently released.

 CONKLIN, K.,PELLICER-SÁNCHEZ, A., & CARROL, G. (2018).
 An introduction to eye-tracking: A guide for applied linguistics research.
 Cambridge University Press.